 group Medicare SELECT policy

 When the companies file policy forms for the 2010 Standardized Benefit Plans, the new forms may be a replacement for the 1990 Standardized Benefit Plan policy form (or may not if the form is for one of the new 2010 Plans with no comparable 1990 Plan).
 For a short transition period, there can be two policy forms approved for each type above, prior to the variations noted in the next paragraph.
 However, the effective date of coverage precludes the actual availability of multiple forms in the same plan type combination.

+MACRA has no requirement for new forms as the benefits under each Plan remain unchanged.

 Within each type of policy, an issuer is permitted up to five policy forms with variations based on inclusion of innovative benefits, marketing methods, underwriting methods, and eligibility for Medicare (aged versus disabled).
 These forms represent “reporting classes,” which are the level at which experience will be presented to the states for experience rating purposes.
 Note, however, that refund calculations are made at the “type” level.
 See the Refund and Recipients paragraphs of the Refund Issues subsection of the Issues and Comments section for discussion of refund calculations for 1990 and 2010 Plans with the same Plan letter.